Vidicon/hoverControl-ROS/README.md

 https://github.com/p-h-a-i-l/hoverboard-firmware-hack

 If you need additional features like a boost button, have a look at the while(1) loop in the main.c

-### Additional Hardware

-* [breakout/interconnect boards](https://github.com/Jan--Henrik/hoverboard-breakout)  Breakout/Interconnection boards for hoverboard hacking.

-### Projects based on it
-* [bobbycar-optimized firmware](https://github.com/larsmm/hoverboard-firmware-hack-bbcar)  based on this one with driving modes, acceleration ramps and some other features
-* [wheel chair](https://github.com/Lahorde/steer_speed_ctrl) controlled with a joystick or using a CC2650 sensortag to control it over  bluetooth with pitch/roll.
-* [TranspOtterNG](https://github.com/Jan--Henrik/transpOtterNG) TranspOtter is an open source semi self driving transportation platform based on hoverboard hardware
-* [BiPropellant](https://github.com/bipropellant) - fork which focusses on reliable machine control, but also retains HoverBoard functionality if desired.